ambrishrawat/advflow/README.md

 A library over TensorFlow to experimnent with Adversarial Images for tiny-ImageNet and CIFAR data set.

 ##Installation
-To run the scripts, add repository to the PYTHONPATH
+Add repository to your PYTHONPATH

 ##Preprocessing the data sets
 For preprocessing run the following command from the preproceesing folder